gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

   Indexes are required to execute Lucene text-based searches.

 - OQL indexes are not persisted to disk.
 They are only maintained in memory.
-So, when an [vmware-gemfire-short-name] node is restarted, the index must be rebuilt.
+So, when an GemFire node is restarted, the index must be rebuilt.

 - You also need to be aware of the overhead associated in maintaining